keshwans/access-robot/ProjectProposal.md

 The robot:
  * Built around a widely available open-source microcontroller (likely [Arduino](https://www.arduino.cc/)).
  * Forward, backward and rotational movement (2x [servomotors](https://learn.adafruit.com/adafruit-motor-selection-guide/continuous-rotation-servos)).
- * Chassis constructed from low-cost and/or recycled materials (e.g. cardboard). ([Example Design](http://www.foxytronics.com/learn/robots/how-to-make-your-first-arduino-robot/parts))
+ * Chassis constructed from low-cost and/or recycled materials (e.g. cardboard). ([Example design](http://www.foxytronics.com/learn/robots/how-to-make-your-first-arduino-robot/parts))
  * Battery powered and controlled via Bluetooth with an Android device.
-[Existing library for Android <--Bluetooth--> Arduino](https://github.com/aron-bordin/Android-with-Arduino-Bluetooth)
+[Existing library for Android <--> Arduino via Bluetooth](https://github.com/aron-bordin/Android-with-Arduino-Bluetooth)
  * Simple and flexible design encourages user modifications.

 The app:
  * Android-based programming environment.
- * Graphical programming language (think [Scratch](https://scratch.mit.edu/)) with native methods for controlling the robot.
+ * Simple, graphical programming language (think [Scratch](https://scratch.mit.edu/)) with native methods for controlling the robot.
  * Flexibility to modify and expand the language by creating new methods.
  * Option for advanced users to move to a text-based environment.
  * Elegant, enjoyable + easy to use UI/UX.